VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 ```

 In C++ methods are invoked by 2 different ways.
-If method declared using `virtual` keyword it's invoked via [virtual method table](https://en.wikipedia.org/wiki/Virtual_method_table).
+If the method declared using `virtual` keyword it's invoked via [virtual method table](https://en.wikipedia.org/wiki/Virtual_method_table).
 Other methods are invoked directly, i.e. compiler puts in machine code function call by its address.

 In the light of all discussed aspects of C++
 implementing generic programming looks like a quite challenging task:
 all types are very different,
-so it's impossible to get one code that handle all possible types with respect to all given freedom.
+so it's impossible to get one code that handles all possible types with respect to all given freedom.
-But the task was solved using usual for C++ world technique - code generation.
+But the task was solved using common for C++ world technique - code generation.

 C++ supports generic programming via feature called [Template](https://en.wikipedia.org/wiki/Template_(C%2B%2B)),
 which was added to language long long time ago - in 1986.